stcdan2x/zenext-one/README.md

 # ZeNext One

-### Website with Server-side Rendering built using Reactjs, Nextjs, Typescript, Styled Components, Graphql and Nodejs and MongoDB
+### Website with Server-side Rendering.
+Built using Reactjs, Nextjs, Typescript, Styled Components, Graphql and Nodejs and MongoDB